openintegrationhub/openintegrationhub.github.io/docs/1 - BasicConcepts/ComponentsBasics.md

 The following illustration provides a holistic overview of a Component:
 ![Connector](https://raw.githubusercontent.com/openintegrationhub/openintegrationhub.github.io/master/assets/images/ConnectorsV3.png)

+## Deployment and Communication

+Whenever an OIH component is started, the OIH will fetch the most recent version of its image from its designated docker repository.
+It is then deployed as a [kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) in the same cluster as the OIH itself.
+A single such deployment of a Component can handle data from several sources at once, allowing for a number of simultaneous users while maintaining a low resource footprint.

+Communication between Components is handled through the OIH infrastructure.
+The OIH offers a standardized communication interface to Components, allowing any one Component to be able to natively communicate with any other Component.
+The direction and content of this communication is controlled by Flows, which are described further in [their own section](https://openintegrationhub.github.io/docs/1%20-%20BasicConcepts/FlowBasics.html).

 ## Open Source Components

 Like the Open Integration Hub services, components are also standardized that can be reused in any implementation of the framework.
 There are several contributors that provide a wide range of open source components already.
 So before you start your own, check out what's already there: